 chop - Path to the CHOP.
 The input CHOP must have x, y channels for the point positions.
 In addition, it also supports z, r, g, b, and id channels.
 The id channel is used for grouping points together as a single shape.
 By default when no id channel is present, each point is separate and unconnected.
 Additional and arbitrarily named colour channels may be added for laser projectors that accept more than just r, g, b.

-rate - Specify the Sample Rate the source will be sampled at.
+outputrate - The sample rate of the CHOP, and the sample rate at which it will output to the laser.
 With the default 48000 samples per second and a 60fps frame rate, the Laser CHOP can output 800 position and color values per frame.

 swap - Lets you swap the x and y axis of the output.